Roboy/neural-tendon-control/README.md

 ### Desc

-The bench node acts a middle layer between the hardware and the controller.
+The bench node acts as a middle layer between the hardware and the controller.
 It's tasks are:

 - Initilization of motors and sensors after system startup.
 - Protecting the hardware from overload by overriding controller.